vietor/agtags/README.md

 agtags
 ========

 Another Emacs frontend to GNU Global.
-It support [**wgrep**](https://github.com/mhayashi1120/Emacs-wgrep) in **agtags-grep-mode**.

 Setup
 -----

 Put this file into load-path'ed directory, and byte compile it if desired.
-And put the following expression into your ~/.emacs.
+Put the following expression into your ~/.emacs.

 ``` el
 (require 'agtags)